wingel/wingel.github.io/_posts/2020-09-11-emacs-and-python-el.md

-But this time I was frustrated enough so that I actually did something about this and managed to hack together a function, run-python-classic, which and have mapped to it C-c C-c so that Emacs runs Python code from a buffer the way I want it to.
+But this time I was frustrated enough so that I actually did something about this and managed to hack together a function, run-python-classic, which I have mapped to it C-c C-c so that Emacs runs Python code from a buffer the way I want it to.

 As a small bonus I also added some code to parse any #! at the top of